 Once this is signed off we move onto creating the final artwork and then onto final animation and delivery.

 How long does it take?

-This would depend on the budget and scope of the project, but a typical turnaround is anywhere from 1 to 6 weeks.
+This would depend on the budget and scope of the project, but a typical turnaround is 4 to 6 weeks.